 Samples on Azure Data Science Virtual Machines

-Azure Data Science Virtual Machines (DSVMs) include a comprehensive set of sample code.
+An Azure Data Science Virtual Machines (DSVM) includes a comprehensive set of sample code.
 These samples include Jupyter notebooks and scripts in languages like Python and R.

 Note

-For more information about how to run Jupyter notebooks on your data science virtual machines, see the Access Jupyter section.
+For more information about how to run Jupyter notebooks on your data science virtual machines, visit the Access Jupyter section.

 Prerequisites

-In order to run these samples, you must have provisioned an Ubuntu Data Science Virtual Machine.
+To run these samples, you must have a provisioned Ubuntu Data Science Virtual Machine.

 Available samples